vaughnshaun/mkdocs-documentation-template/docs/azure/certifications/az-900/overview.md

-AZ-900 is a fundamental Azure certification. the course covers all the basic Azure services. this includes compute, data, networking, and security.
+AZ-900 is a fundamental Azure certification. the course covers all the basic Azure services.
+This includes compute, data, networking, and security.

-In addition to services, administration, governance, and shared responsibility will be covered.
+In addition, services, administration, governance, and shared responsibility will be covered.
 This is a great certification for business and developers.
 Developers wanting more in-depth knowledge should study AZ-104.
 AZ-900 is great for beginning any Azure journey.